maxitg/SetReplace/Documentation/Generators/MaxDestroyerEvents.md

 # MaxDestroyerEvents

-`MaxDestroyerEvents` is an event-selection parameter that controls the number of (inconsistent) events that are allowed to take the same token as an input. [`GenerateSingleHistory`](GenerateSingleHistory.md) limits the evaluation to a single history by setting `MaxDestroyerEvents` to one.
+`MaxDestroyerEvents` is an event-selection parameter that controls the number of inconsistent events allowed to take the same token as an input. [`GenerateSingleHistory`](GenerateSingleHistory.md) limits the evaluation to a single history by setting `MaxDestroyerEvents` to one.

 ```wl
 In[] := #["ExpressionsEventsGraph", VertexLabels -> Placed[Automatic, After]] & @